By Leon Fernando del Canto

-Leon Fernando Del Canto is an international tax barrister and founding partner of Del Canto Chambers in London.
-He is a member of the Honourable Society of Lincoln’s Inn, The Worshipful Company of Tax Advisers, the Association of Taxation Technicians and the Madrid Bar.
+Leon Fernando Del Canto is an international tax barrister practising from Normanton Chambers in London.
+He is the head of Del Canto Chambers, a member of the Honourable Society of Lincoln’s Inn, The Worshipful Company of Tax Advisers, the Association of Taxation Technicians and the Madrid Bar.